AshwinVagu/MIE_LMM_FUNCTION_CALLING/README.md

 ## NOTE:
 This project can be used along with the Twilio IVR project in this link :- https://github.com/AshwinVagu/MIE_NATIVE_TWILIO_IVR

+## Video Demos:

+- Video for demo on Ollama function calling approach: https://youtu.be/98IzzWJxD0Q
+- Short for demo on IVR integration with this(uses Gemini API): https://www.youtube.com/shorts/YvWgXNYg6OY

 ## Workflow for this function calling: